Qaboun offensive (2017): Background

 In 2014, the rebel-held neighborhoods of Qaboun, Barzeh and Tishreen reached official or semi-official truces with government forces, including some government provision of some amenities (electricity and water) and rebel forces granting access to a strategic road through Barzeh and to the Tishreen Military Hospital.
 After the government's victory in Eastern Aleppo in late 2016, however, its forces turned their attention to the Damascus suburbs, for instance targeting Wadi Barada, and in particular seeking to move into the eastern Ghouta.
 It was in this context that government forces launched their offensive on Qaboun and the other eastern suburbs.

 The offensive

 Initial artillery shelling and negotiations

-Starting on 18 February, the Syrian Arab Army launched rockets and heavy artillery fire on rebel positions in the area.
+Starting on 18 February, the Syrian Arab Army, supported by Hezbollah fighters, launched rockets and heavy artillery fire on rebel positions in the area.
 Almost immediately, negotiations started between the government and the area's representatives for a rebel surrender.
 A ground attack had not begun yet.
 Following the rebels' refusal to surrender, Army shelling of rebel positions resumed on 24 February.